 Bankruptcy should only be considered as a method of last resort for handling your debts.
-A bankruptcy stays on your credit report for 10 years.
-It is very difficult to obtain credit, buy a home, and even get life insurance once you have filed bankruptcy.
+A Chapter 7 bankruptcy stays on your credit report for 10 years.
+It can be very difficult to obtain credit, buy a home, and even get life insurance once you have filed bankruptcy, especially in the first few years after the bankruptcy.
 It is better to work with your creditors to avoid bankruptcy rather than filing for bankruptcy.
 Another alternative to bankruptcy is consulting with a Consumer Credit Counseling Service, which will assist you in finding a way to pay your debts and will help negotiate with your creditors.
-This is a non-profit service that charges a modest fee to assist you.
-Before filing a Chapter 7 bankruptcy case, you must satisfy a "means test" which requires you to confirm that your income does not exceed a certain amount.
+This is a non-profit service that charges a modest fee to Before filing a Chapter 7 assist you. bankruptcy case, you must satisfy a "means test" which requires you to confirm that your income does not exceed a certain amount.
 This amount varies by state and is found at www.usdoj.gov/ust.

 Bankruptcy is not free.
 The court charges a filing fee and your attorney will charge for his or her services.
 The attorney will require advance payment; otherwise, he or she becomes a creditor as well.
+Expect to pay around \$3,000 for a bankruptcy which will include the court costs and attorney fees.
+By shopping around you may find a cheaper attorney but court costs will always add up to \$500 or more.